9/8/2023

 Energy Management System

-The building can therefore use electricity from various sources: renewable energy through the PV installation, recovery of energy from already charged (partial) cars or purchase from the public electricity grid.
+The building can thus use electricity from various sources: renewable energy via the PV installation, recovery of energy from already charged (partial) cars or purchase from the public electricity grid.
 Operator Energetix itself has a dynamic energy contract for the latter (where the purchase price changes on an hourly basis).

 Asking (and answering) the right questions